poudel-bibek/AI-Assignments/instructions.md

 ---
 ## How to create an explanation video?
   - Use the screen record feature on [Zoom](https://zoom.us/)
-  - Make sure you have "Picture in picture" i.e., you share both the laptop screen and yourself talking from the webcam
+  - Make sure you have "Picture in picture" mode while you record i.e., you share both the laptop screen and yourself talking from the webcam

 ---
 ## What to include in your explanation video?
   - The minimum length of each explanation video is 3 minutes
-  -
+  - Explain your understanding of the solution code in relation to the task/ problem
   - Please go through the demo [video]() for reference

 ---